Phone / 571-281-3846

 How Can I Know If I Have Mold In My Home ?

-According to the CDC, if you can see or smell mold, a health risk may be present.¹
+According to the CDC, if you see or smell mold, you should remove it.¹

 Unfortunately, for many prospective or current homeowners, spotting a mold problem may not be that easy.
 This can be especially true during the process of buying a home, where for obvious reasons the best qualities of the house are showcased.
 But there are ways to avoid being surprised later on by an unknown, costly, or potentially dangerous mold issue.